 The scaled power level is VASTLY larger.
 Surface illumination on Earth is reduced by clouds; the Moon receives full illumination, perhaps 50% more.
 Since scaled lunar object kinetic energy is 1/s^5 more effective, the scaled energy density is 12,000 times higher perceived by one robot, or 330 times higher perceived by a scaled community of robots.

 Of course, robots will fail and break.
-Unlike humans, identical robots can be dissassembled and the remaining functional parts used to fix other robots.
-Since their "brains and personality" are the local computers and the humans back on Earth (and elsewhere in space colonies), they cannot "die" because nothing is lost - just updated, repaired, recycled.
+Unlike humans, identical robots can be disassembled and the remaining functional parts used to fix other robots.
+Since their "brains and personality" are the local computers and the humans back on Earth (perhaps elsewhere, in space colonies), they cannot "die" because nothing is lost - just updated, repaired, recycled.

 Not all is grins and giggles - our plucky little robots will be battery powered, which means they must carry the equivalent of both fuel and oxidizer, and they must also carry the "waste equivalent" of human excreted CO2 and water.
 However, the batteries can be swapped at charging stations in seconds.
 The equivalent of a "crop season" will be battery recharging time, not the once-or-twice per year maximum crop frequency on Earth.

 In reality, there won't be enough human operators on Earth for all these robots.
-Most will be mostly autonomous, engaged in repetitive tasks that do not need human creativity.
-Still
+Most will be autonomous, engaged in repetitive tasks that do not need human creativity.